BIOINSu/SNN-Cliq/README.md

 This algorithm is used to  do the identification of cell types from single-cell transcriptomes.
 The original input is a gene expression matrix.
 Algorithm output the clusters of cells.
-This source code is downloaded from  the writers' website.
+This source code is downloaded from  the authors' website.

 Original article is :